My novel I am currently editing.

 Warner Brothers obviously wants to follow on the coat tales of The Avengers and deliver a super sized super hero experience.
 But instead of actually taking a risk, DC and Warner Brothers are playing it safe by sticking their two biggest guns in the same movie.

-Financially, I understand the lack of rick.
-Batman is a proven franchise, Superman is a proven frachise.
+Financially, I understand the lack of risk.
+Batman is a proven franchise, Superman is a proven franchise.
 But the ultimate joy from the Avengers comes from the fact that ten years ago Iron Man was an underdog to Wolverine, The X-Men and Spider-Man.
 Now The Avengers are the top dog.
 The status quo for Marvel has completely flipped.
 Meanwhile DC is just continuing to tread the same ground we have already been over.

 Sadly this movie being pushed so soon means it will probably be quite the wait for any Ring-slinging, Amazonian butt kicking and Atlantien ego to grace the silver screen.

 There are two things I am most looking forward to in this duo film, but as of this time it is just some silver lining.
 First and foremost at least we won't have to go over an entire film of Batman: Origins: Again.
 Instead it will probably be limited to a flashback.
 Hopefully it is an already established Batman instead of a young gun Bruce Wayne.
 I always liked the idea of Bruce playing mentor to Clark, so lets hope it doesn't get reversed.